The Awkward Truth

 - Heat exhaustion

-- Exposure (extreme cold)
+- Exposure (Hypothermia)

 - Low blood sugar